Asquera/elasticsearch-workshop-book/src/introduction/tools.md

 ## curl

 The most common way to communicate with Elasticsearch is using the command line tool [curl](https://curl.se/).
-The examples in the official Elasticsearch documentation provide curl commands to copy.
+The examples in the official Elasticsearch documentation also provide curl commands to copy.

 ✅ Check that Elasticsearch is accessible at [localhost:9200](http://localhost:9200)